cloudevents/spec/languages/README.md

 [submit a Pull Request](../community/CONTRIBUTING.md#suggesting-a-change).

 ## Translation style guide
-- Only translate textual documents(generally md files).
-Other format documents(.json, .yaml, .g4)
-  will not be translated.
+- Only translate textual documents (generally Markdown files with a .md extension).
+Other document formats (.json, .yaml, .g4) will not be translated.
 - Always start translate from `finished` documents since `working draft` might be changed anytime.
 - Code blocks within md documents are not translated.